You’ve probably never heard of NGL or a funeral expense trust (or funeral trust, for short).

-While outside the scope of this article, NGL offers a much more robust trust if you want to protect more of your money.
+While a bit outside the scope of this article, NGL offers a much more robust trust if you want to protect more of your money.
 It is called the NGL Estate Planning Trust.

-The process is similar.
+The process is similar to their funeral trust.
 The NGL AssetGuard sits in the trust.
 The trust through NGL AssetGuard protects your money from creditors and Medicaid spend-down rules.
 It ensures your heirs that money will be there upon your death.

-There are differences.
+There are differences, however.
 Whereas the maximum contribution to the Funeral Trust is $15,000, the maximum contribution to the Estate Planning Trust is $100,000 (subject to state rules).

 Additionally, your designated beneficiaries receive money after the funeral expenses.
 Recall that your gross estate receives any balance left over in the Funeral Trust.

-We hope you see the difference in the NGL AssetGuard combined with the NGL Funeral Trust.
+We hope you see the benefit of the NGL AssetGuard combined with the NGL Funeral Expense Trust.
 Combined, they represent a powerful combination to protect your assets while ensuring the money is there for your funeral.

 Is the NGL AssetGuard and Funeral Trust right for you?
 It could be.
 Maybe it is not.
-Contact us to find out.
+Contact us to find out or use the form below.
 We will determine if the NGL AssetGuard/Funeral Trust meet your goals and objectives.